sathwik02022002/WolfJobs/README.md

  - Install [MongoDB](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows)
  - Download and install [NodeJs](https://nodejs.org/en/download/)
- - Download the Allow CORS: Access-Control-Allow-Origin extension for Google Chrome

  - In the command prompt clone the frontend project using following commands:
 #### `git clone https://github.com/ashakhatri007/WolfJobs.git`

-- Then enter
-#### `rmdir /s /q node_modules && npm install`
- to install all the required dependencies in both the terminal.
-The dependencies have been mentioned in the 'package.json' file.

  - Then enter below command for both the terminals to start the application:
 #### `npm start`